 The duration of both the deposit and waiting round are determined at time of challenge creation.
 This means each challenge has a predictable fixed end date.
 Deposit rounds can have a different duration (segmentLength) than the final waiting round (waitingRoundSegmentLength), which enables different with interesting dynamics.

-Reward distributions are taking into account the total time (and amount) a user has funds deposited into a savings challenge.
-Thereby increasing fairness to all depositors.
 The sooner a player deposits in each segment, the bigger their share of the challenge's generated interest and rewards in that segment - assuming they are considered winners at the end of the challenge.
 Typically, a winning user (who deposits during the very first block of a deposit segment) can earn up to a factor of 2 more the rewards compared to another user (who deposits during the very last block of a deposit segment).
 On the smart contract level, this is tracked using cumulativePlayerIndexSum and playerSharePercentage.
 This is updated for every new deposit for each segment.
 For the waiting round, rewards are calculated according to the total amount of funds a user has deposited (since each user starts this round at the same time).

 See to learn more about how rewards are generated.